annargrs/ldt/README.rst

 If you have never heard about word embeddings -- you're missing out, here's `an introduction <https://www.shanelynn.ie/get-busy-with-word-embeddings-introduction/>`_.
 If you have, head  over to the `project website <ldtoolkit.space>`_ for some new research results.
 And if you don't care about word embeddings, you can still just use LDT as a supplement to NLTK, SpaCy, and other great NLP tools.

-**Note:** LDT is undergoing refactoring, and not all the LD scores published** `in the paper <http://aclweb.org/anthology/C18-1228>`_ are in the public build yet.
-Check back for the rest of the code and detailed tutorial in the end of August.

 .. inclusion-marker-end-do-not-remove

 ----------------------